tensorwerk/hangar-py/docs/concepts.rst

 arrays of particular datatypes, shapes, and access patterns), we simultaneously store different data pieces in the backend which is most suited to it.
-A great deal of care has been taken to optimize parameters in the backend interface which affecting performance and compression of data samples.
+A great deal of care has been taken to optimize parameters in the backend interface which affects performance and compression of data samples.

 The choice of backend to store a piece of data is selected automatically from heuristics based on the dataset specification, system details, and context of